 Read this before taking the number seriously

-PSL is an acronym of three now-defunct looksmaxxing forums — PuaHate, SlutHate, and Lookism — whose users developed a shared 1–8 rating convention for facial attractiveness.
-'PSL score' and 'PSL scale' now refer to that rating system: 4 is defined as average, 5 is clearly above average, 6+ is rare, and 8 is a theoretical ceiling reserved for a handful of celebrity faces.
-There is no official body behind it; it's internet culture with unusually consistent conventions.
+PSL is an acronym associated with three looksmaxxing forums - PuaHate, SlutHate, and Lookism - whose users developed a shared 1–8 rating convention for facial attractiveness.
+'PSL score' and 'PSL scale' now refer to that system: communities define 4 as the midpoint, describe 5 as above it, and use 8 as a theoretical celebrity-anchored ceiling.
+There is no official body or representative population calibration behind it.